-- 39. There may be situations in which it is desirable or necessary for the University to make changes in course provision, either before or after enrolment.
+- 37. There may be situations in which it is desirable or necessary for the University to make changes in course provision, either before or after enrolment.
 Where desirable or necessary changes are to be made, the University will offer, where possible, appropriate and alternative arrangements for affected students.
-If you do not wish to accept any alternative arrangements then you will have the opportunity to withdraw from your course. - 40.
+If you do not wish to accept any alternative arrangements then you will have the opportunity to withdraw from your course. - 38.
 The University will not make very substantial changes to courses (for example, a change to the course title, significant restructuring, substantial change in course content, or the introduction of a progression hurdle) which would impact on you once you have started your course.
 In exceptional circumstances it may be necessary for the University to make such a change after you have accepted your Offer.
-This will not normally happen less than three months before you start your course.
-You will be notified of any such change (as compared to the description in your Course Information Sheet and all information provided to you at the time of your Offer) and offered the opportunity to withdraw from the course.
+This will not normally happen less than 3 months before you start your course.
+You will be notified of any such change (as compared to the description in your Course Information Sheet) and offered the opportunity to withdraw from the courses.
 In exceptional circumstances we may need to suspend, discontinue or combine courses.
-This may be because of academic changes within subject areas, or as a result of low student numbers on a course. - 41.
+This may be because of academic changes within subject areas, or as a result of low student numbers on a course. - 39.
 Other changes could be made to course content, delivery and teaching provision because of developments in the relevant subject, enhancements in teaching or assessment practice, requirements of external accreditation processes, changes in staffing, resource constraints or changes in the availability of facilities.
-Such changes will take account of the reasonable expectations of prospective and current students. - 42.
-Once you have accepted your Offer, you will be notified of any material change made before you start your course (as compared to the description in your Course Information Sheet) and you will be offered the opportunity to withdraw from the course. - 43.
+Such changes will take account of the reasonable expectations of prospective and current students. - 40.
+Once you have accepted your Offer, you will be notified of any material change made before you start your course (as compared to the description in your Course Information Sheet) and you will be offered the opportunity to withdraw from the course. - 41.
 Once you have started your course, you will be consulted about any proposed material course change (except changes which are solely for students' benefit) which would affect the part of the course which you have already started studying.